vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/spring-boot-app-deploy.md

-If the command hangs with "Instances starting" or fails to start (before setting the `JBP_CONFIG_OPEN_JDK_JRE` environment variable) then, as described above, you probably fogot the `--no-start` option.
+If the command hangs with "Instances starting" or fails to start (before setting the `JBP_CONFIG_OPEN_JDK_JRE` environment variable) then, as described above, you probably forgot the `--no-start` option.

 Your command should look something like this: